 The structure in Fig. 1 is analyzed by the finite difference method, which starts by introducing a finite difference mesh in the cross section, as shown in Fig. 2 below.
 The square mesh has a cell width and length of Δ .
+(Figure 2 does not show the actual dimensions of the project; this figure is only a sketch of the geometry, showing a sample mesh.)
 Note that there are three types of nodes (points where the horizontal and vertical mesh lines intersect).
 There are interior nodes (located inside the air or dielectric regions, but not on the air/dielectric boundary), boundary nodes (located on the air/dielectric boundary), and conductor nodes (located on one of the conductors, either the strip or the outer box).
 The strip conductor is assigned a voltage of 1 volt and the outer conducting box is assigned a voltage of zero volts.